rg-3/screenshot.js/README.md

   __Version of Screenshot on the Chrome Webstore could be outdated__

-  Every time I push a new release of Screenshot to the Chrome Webstore it gets flagged for manual review.
-The manual review process is slow relative to the rate at which there are new versions of Screenshot.
+  Screenshot gets flagged for manual review each time it's published on the Chrome Webstore.
+The manual review process is sometimes slow relative to the rate at which there are new versions of Screenshot.

-  To give you an idea, at the time of writing the current published version on the webstore is `v0.2.5` while the current version of Screenshot is `v0.7.0`, with `v0.8.0` almost complete.
+  To get an idea, at the time of writing the current published version on the webstore is `v0.2.5` while the current version of Screenshot is `v0.7.0`, with `v0.8.0` almost complete.

-  I suggest checking how far behind the webstore version is before installing, and to consider installing from source if it's outdated.
+  It's recommended to check how far behind the webstore version is before installing, and to consider installing from source if it's outdated.

 * Firefox ...